anjalibshah/Algorithms-workshop/README.md

 Implementation for common CS algorithms

-As I study common CS algorithms, it pays to code them up and firm up your understanding.
+As I study common CS algorithms, it pays to code them up and firm up understanding.

 These commits will focus on every new CS algorithm I study and code up.